 - Psychopaths become serial killers when they also present paraphilia

-- Don’t ever trusrt a psychopaths: they are consummate liar and manipulators
+- Don’t ever trust a psychopath: they are consummate liars and manipulators

 - Psychopaths’ brains function differently.
 Thus, most psychopaths are born psychopaths

 About the Author: Kent A. Kiehl is a neuroscientist who dedicated his life to studying psychopathy.
 He is a professor at the department of psychology, University of New Mexico